-First@Scene is a St John Ambulance NT project initiative to reduce road accident deaths and serious injury.
-It follows increasing concern by ambulance service professionals regarding the unnecessary loss of life at the scene of many road accidents where first aid has not been administered.
+First@Scene is a St John NT project initiative to reduce road accident deaths and serious injury.
+It is an online course where Territorians can access quality first aid awareness training and practical advice about attending to the scene of an accident.
+This project was developed due to the increasing concern by ambulance service professionals regarding the unnecessary loss of life at the scene of road accidents where first aid has not been administered.

-Course material is presented online, in an interactive manner, where the student learns from both text and pictorial demonstrations of technique and approaches to first aid skills, in addition to providing opportunities to revise principles learnt throughout the course.
-Online presentation and all content is designed to relate directly with participants aged between 16-18 years of age.
-Following the presentation of course content, the student is then prompted to answer a series of revision questions, testing their comprehension of first aid training taught.
+Course material is presented in an interactive manner, where the student learns from both text and demonstrations.
+Students learn appropriate techniques and approaches to first aid skills and are provided opportunities to revise principles learnt throughout the course.
+Online presentation and all content is designed for participants aged between 16-18 years of age.

 The training course and testing takes the student approximately 30 minutes to complete.
-Upon successful completion of the training course, the student is sent a certificate of completion by St John Ambulance NT.
+Upon successful completion of the training course, the student receives a certificate of completion from St John NT.

-St John Ambulance NT has a diverse and geographically broad reach throughout the Northern Territory in the delivery of training.
-With networks already established in remote and indigenous communities, secondary education and training providers and youth and volunteer movements.
-We aim to promote and deliver the First@Scene training course, focusing on participants between the ages of 16 and 18 years of age, in both urban and remote regions of the Territory.
-Through the secondary education system of the Northern Territory, we aim to train approximately 2000 Year 10 students each year, Territory wide.
+St John NT has a diverse and geographically broad reach throughout the Northern Territory with networks already established in remote and indigenous communities, secondary education and training providers and youth and volunteer movements.
+We aim to promote and deliver the First@Scene training course in both urban and remote regions of the Territory.
+Through the secondary education system of the Northern Territory, we aim to train approximately 2,000 students each year across the Territory.

 First@Scene can be accessed at www.firstatscene.com.au